 - Cross-platform wallets

-Decred aims to wrap up all of the features with a relatively user-friendly layout to let more people take full advantage of blockchain technologies.
+Decred tells us that it aims to wrap up all of the features with a relatively user-friendly layout to let more people take full advantage of blockchain technologies.

 Forks are often problematic, with different segments of the community arguing for and against them to decide the future of the currency.
-In Decred, they can be near-automatically implemented and voted on, allowing for efficient system upgrades.
+In Decred, we see that they can be near-automatically implemented and voted on, allowing for efficient system upgrades.

 First, a change is introduced for voting and potential implementation.
 From there, operators who are in favor of the changes can upgrade their systems.
 Once a majority of users have installed the upgrades in preparation, the change itself is put to a vote.